TechSoc-MSIT/DS-ALGO-REPO-HACKTOBER/README.md

 ***

 <br>
 <b>Read the instructions below  and make pull requests to win a tshirt from DigitalOcean.
-Pull requests coming from Hacktoberfest Meetup Nepal will also qualify for free host giveaway.
         </b></p></div>

 ---